Search features

 Email Email More info More Info

 PHYS 488.
 SEMINAR IN PHYSICS.
 An opportunity for a student to undertake a project in an area of physics of special interest.
 Project approval and amount of credit to be given requires consent of the department.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the SEMINAR IN PHYSICS course in Physics - PHYS